JulianJorgensen/jocelyn/_posts/2017-01-01-the-subconscious-power-of-vision-boards.md

 What I want you to take away from this little psychology lesson is that you can create a powerful conscious message to your subconscious mind via a vision board.

 You want to feel more powerful?
 You want to meet new friends?
 You want to travel to Bali?
-You want to meet the love of your life?
-Done.
+You want to meet the love of your life? &nbsp; Done.
 When you ask (and create a bomb-ass vision board), you shall receive.

 Because, you are powerfully creating the intended associations of the message.
 The colours, the font, the images, the emotions, the words; all of it.
 And by doing so, you will shape the way you guide yourself to your dreams, your goals, your resolutions; to whatever you deeply desire.

 I know it works because they have worked for me and those that I have taught how to create them with.
 I first started by just cutting out pictures and words in “random” magazines with my friends that felt good, no real intention, just choosing what called my soul.
-Time and time again we look at our board throughout the year, and we are shocked by how accurate it is.
-And I have just developed, literally yesterday, a super focused way to receive what you want and have the universe to back you up.
+Time and time again we look at our board throughout the year, and we were shocked by how accurate it is.
+And I have just developed (literally yesterday) a super focused way to receive what you want and have the universe to back you up.

 ![](/uploads/versions/2016-vision-board---x----1600-1369x---.jpeg)